 Loading times were slow on Hulu, and an error message appeared too

-Just like Netflix, Amazon Prime Video, and HBO Max, Hulu also seems to be blocking Ultrasurf on the back-end, although the base website is accessible.
-This could be due to the WebRTC leaks that reveal the public IP address, as indicated in my security tests.
+Just like Netflix, Amazon Prime Video, and HBO Max, Hulu also didn’t work with Ultrasurf.
+This could be due to the WebRTC leaks that reveal the VPN, as indicated in my security tests.

 On a side note, the Ultrasurf team suggests using WebRTC blocking extensions with Chrome for extra security.
 However, I tested two extensions designed to block WebRTC leaks, yet leaks still occurred (more on this in the security section).
-Based on that, I concluded that such browser extensions would not help unblock the streaming services listed above.
+Based on that, I concluded that such browser extensions would not help fix the issues with the streaming services listed above.

 Furthermore, Ultrasurf only uses a limited number of IP addresses to connect to the web servers.
-Since streaming services are often strict with geo-restrictions and there is not enough variation in the IP addresses, one should not expect Ultrasurf to unblock most streaming services.
+Since streaming services are often strict with proxies and the like, and there is not enough variation in the IP addresses, one should not expect Ultrasurf to work with most streaming services.

 Speeds — Slow and Inconsistent